jhellerstein/hydro/docs/docs/hydro/correctness.md

 ---

 # Safety and Correctness
-Just like Rust's type system helps you avoid memory safety bugs, Hydro helps you ensure **distributed safety**.
-Hydro's type systems helps you avoid many kinds of distributed systems bugs, including:
+Much like Rust's type system helps ensure memory safety, Hydro helps ensure **distributed safety**.
+Hydro's type system helps you avoid many kinds of distributed systems bugs, including:
-- Non-determinism due to message delays (which reorder arrival) or retries (which result in duplicates)
+- Non-determinism due to message delays (which affect arrival order), interleaving across streams (which affect order of handling) or retries (which result in duplicates)
   - See [Live Collections / Eventual Determinism](./live-collections/determinism.md)
 - Using mismatched serialization and deserialization formats across services
   - See [Locations and Networking](./locations/index.md)